-Baths vary greatly in size, the primary requirement being that they permit total immersion of the animal.
-Knowing the capacity of the bath is critical to be able to ‘charge’ the bath with the product to be used.
-Baths should be carefully calibrated either by permanent side markings or with a graduated stick which is always used at the same position in the bath.
-This enables the operator to know the correct quantity of dip concentrate to use and also indicates the level at which replenishment or ‘topping-up’ is needed.
+Sheep baths vary greatly in size.
+Knowing the capacity of the bath is critical to be able to ‘charge’ the bath.
+Baths should be carefully calibrated either by using permanent side markings or using markings on a graduated stick.
+If graduated stick is used it must always be used at the same position in the bath.
+Markings should also show the level at which replenishment or ‘topping-up’ is needed.

 Use of sheep dips through showers or jetting equipment

-Whichever chemical is to be used, it is essential to wear suitable protective clothing when:
+Whichever chemical is used, it is essential to wear suitable protective clothing when:

 - Handing the concentrate,

 - Handling freshly dipped sheep,